hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 sqr.toString();    // => "[Square 5 x 5]"
 ```

 There's some code duplication between this code and the `Rectangle` code.
-In particular, `Square.prototype.getArea` and `Rectangle.prototype.getArea` are identical.
-That gives us a chance to reuse some code.
+In particular, `Square.prototype.getArea` and `Rectangle.prototype.getArea` are **identical**.
+That gives us a chance to *reuse some code*.

 We can *use prototypal inheritance to our advantage here*.
 One way to think about the relationship between `Square` and `Rectangle` is that a square is a special kind of rectangle where both the length and width are the same.
 We say that `Square` is a **subtype** of `Rectangle`, or that `Rectangle` is a **supertype** of `Square`.
 Consider the following code: